jgroschwitz/GrAPES/README.md

 Most categories correspond to one file, but not for these two categories.

-Structural generalisation categories will automatically include the separate `sanity_check` subcorpora.
+Structural generalisation categories will automatically include the separate `sanity_check` subcorpora if you provide the whole corpus.
+If you provide separate files, run the sanity check separately.

 Moreover, the `cp_recursion_plus_coreference` category uses two files, which are both used if you provide the path to the full GrAPES dataset.